There's no better feeling than lacing up some ice skates and gliding around with friends or competing in ice hockey or figure skating.

 So why ice skate in the first place?

-People initially created ice skating out of necessity and was critical for transporting goods across miles of ice in frigid climates.
+People initially created the form of ice skating out of necessity and was critical for transporting goods across miles of ice across bodies of water in frigid climates.

 Now, it's part of hobbies, sports, and entertainment.

-Skating is more than gliding across a glorified ice block and in time skaters who practice will improve balance, agility, and lower body strength.
+Skating is more than gliding on ice skate blades across a glorified ice block and in time skaters who practice will improve balance, agility, and lower body strength.

 Over time, your body and mind will thank you for investing in this fun, physical activity.